pococms/website/docs/cli.md

     	Display information about project as it's generated -webroot string
     	Subdirectory used for generated HTML files (default "WWW")

 ```

 ### Command-line options come immediately after `poco`

-lemember that you can builtn in another directory
+Remember that you can build in another directory
-(see [Building a project in another directory](building-a-project-in-another-directory.html) but just remember it's command-line optins first, directory
+(see [Building a project in another directory](building-a-project-in-another-directory.html) but just remember it's command-line options first, directory
 name second.

 **GOOD: Command-line options first**